 When USART Receive mode is set to LINAUTO mode (the RXMODE bits in the USARTn.CTRLB register), it follows the LIN format.
 The WFB functionality of the Generic Auto-Baud mode is not compatible with the LIN Constrained Auto-Baud mode.
 This means that the received signal must be low for 12 peripheral clock cycles or more for a break field to be valid.
 When a break field has been detected, the USART expects the following synchronization field character to be 0x55.
-If the received synchronization field character is not 0x55, the Inconsistent Sync Field Error Flag (the ISFIF bit in the USARTn.STATUS register) is set, and the baud rate is unchanged.
+The tolerance for the difference in baud rates between the two synchronizing devices can be configured using the Auto-baud Window Size (ABW) bits in the Control D (USARTn.CTRLD) register.
+If any of these conditions are not met, the Inconsistent Sync Field Error Flag (the ISFIF bit in the USARTn.STATUS register) is set, and the baud rate is unchanged.